thenetcircle/dino/docs/md/events.md

     "published": "<server-generated timestamp, RFC3339 format>",
     "actor": {
         "id": "<UUID of the kicker>",
-        "displayName": "<name of the kicker>",,
+        "displayName": "<name of the kicker>",
         "attachments": [
             {
                 "content": "NDA=",